Costa Rica Digital Nomad Visa Guide (2024)

 If you’ve finished reading this entire guide — congratulations!
 You now know practically everything you need to obtain a Costa Rica digital nomad visa.
 However, as hard as we try, we simply can’t include everything in one guide.

 • If you’re more of a visual person, check out the following YouTube channels.
 Firstly, Traveling With Kristen is an amazing source of information for anyone looking to travel to Costa Rica.
 Kristen is a content creator who spent 8 years living in Costa Rica prior to becoming a full-time digital nomad.
-Other great Youtube channels to check out are: Living in Costa Rica and Travel Costa Rica NOW.
+Another great YouTube channel to check out is Travel Costa Rica NOW.

 • If you’re a solo traveler or a group of nomads who are looking for a community, you’ll find one on The Nomad List.
 This site also has information about each part of Costa Rica as well as personal experiences from other nomads.